Basel-Dawoud/POSIX_Interval_Timers/README.md

 ---

-Here’s how you can add the new section to your README:

----

 # **What happens when a timer is created?**

 - For each POSIX timer created using `timer_create()`, the kernel **preallocates one queued realtime signal structure**.